Zachary-Levesque/real-time-trading-system/README.md

 - can trigger a live backend analysis for a searched ticker
 - fetches price, signal, and recommendation data from the backend API
-- offers built-in ticker suggestions across a top-100 S&P 500 universe
+- offers built-in ticker suggestions across the full S&P 500 constituent snapshot
+- includes a scrollable company dropdown so users can browse all supported constituent names and symbols
 - shows which tickers are configured for background refresh and which already have saved recommendation data
 - reports whether the latest live refresh was fully persisted through the storage sync path
 - supports ticker search